Qiskit/qiskit/docs/deprecation_policy.rst

 Breaking API changes are reserved for major version releases.
 The **minimum** period between major version releases is one year.
-Minor versions will be periodically (currently every three months) published for the current major version which to add new features and bug fixes.
+Minor versions will be periodically (currently every three months) published for the current major version which add new features and bug fixes.
 For the most recent minor version there will also be new patch versions published as bugs are identified and fixed on that release series.